-I have to be honest for a minute: I started my blog 3 months ago, and it still overwhelms me.
+I have to be honest here: I started my blog 3 months ago, and it still overwhelms me.

-Writing content, getting traffic, networking with other bloggers, working on my blog design, participating in social media, just to name a few.
+Writing content, increasing web traffic, networking with other bloggers, working on blog design, participating in social media – just to name a few.

 With all these different activities in mind, it’s hard to get things done.
 It seems that I enter a circle without getting actual results.
-Often times, my typical daily blog routine would look like this:
+Often times, my typical daily blog routine looks like this:

 I think many people can relate to this phenomenon.
 People experience it on many occasions, be it on work, personal projects or in their daily lives.
 It’s the disease of our generation.
-We are overwhelmed by the variety of information, possibilities and to-dos.
+We are overwhelmed by our todo-lists, information overload, and daily decisions.

-But to return to my blog – I was not satisfied with the results of my daily blogging routine.
-I wanted to achieve these things:
+Me personally, I was not satisfied with the results of my daily blogging routine.
+I wanted to achieve the following things:

 - Make daily progress